 “In 2016 we also commemorated the 700th anniversary of Emperor Charles IV’s birth.
 Like many other institutions in the Czech Republic, we also celebrated it by organising an exhibition about this great emperor.

 “Last year was also marked by the migrant crisis.
 I admire how Serbia, her government, institutions and people, are dealing with this crisis.
-A group of young people from the Czech Republic also came as volunteers to help the Balkan countries deal with the large number of migrants.
+A group of young people from the Czech Republic also came as volunteers to help the Balkan countries deal with a large number of migrants.
 It is the obligation of all of us to show solidarity, while the Czech Republic also assisted Serbia financially.

 “The next year is an election year in both of our countries.
-In Serbia there will be presidential elections and in the Czech Republic parliamentary elections.
+In Serbia, there will be presidential elections and in the Czech Republic parliamentary elections.